 Now, before I continue, this post is not sponsored, BUT, I have never had Milo before in my life until I was introduced to this dessert, and I became a fan!
 In Venezuela, we had Toddy as our chocolate milk powder option and never in my life, I had imagined there was something called Milo that existed beyond just Colombia and was pretty popular!

-This deliciousness called Postre de Milo will change your “quick desserts” game (in English it would be something like Milo’s dessert?
-Dessert with Milo…?).
-It takes literally 10-15 minutes to put together, you don’t need fancy equipment or a mixer and you can adapt this recipe to your own style, talk about spreading some Dulce de Leche or Nutella in between the layers…Also, before this, I had never even thought of making a pudding with condensed milk.
-Like, come on!!
-CONDENSED MILK PUDDING?
-I could eat it right out of the saucepan, still hot and with or without Milo or crackers!
+This deliciousness called Postre de Milo (in English Milo Dessert) will change your “quick desserts” game.
+It takes literally 10-15 minutes to put together, you don’t need fancy equipment or a mixer and you can adapt this recipe and make it your own style, maybe adding some Dulce de Leche or Nutella in between the layers.
+Also, the pudding made with condensed milk gives you this amazing texture and flavor that you can make just to enjoy on its own.
+You will be tempted to eat it right out of the saucepan by the spoonful.

 And one last thing, if you half this recipe you can make just 2 ramekins of this dessert and convert it into a recipe “for two”!